Naereen/web-sphinx/apk.en.rst

 .. warning:: Might be out-of-date!

    This list was written in *June and July 2014*, so now it might be a little bit out-of-date...
-   I checked it in *December 2015*, and it was alright.
+   I checked it in *May 2016*, and it was alright.

 Apps everyone should have